Asual

 $.address.path() Returns: String

-Provides the deep linking value without the query string.
+Provides the deep linking value without the query string and the hash fragment.

 $.address.pathNames() Returns: Array